Posted by: Northwest Eye in General on November 9, 2025

 - Blurred or distorted vision

-- Glare or halos around lights
+- Glare or

 Halos are those bright rings that can surround a light source, while glare can disrupt your sight, especially when driving at night.

 These symptoms can significantly affect your daily life, making activities like reading, driving, and using digital devices challenging.
 It’s common to feel frustrated when your vision isn’t clear, and this can impact your overall quality of life.
-Statistics show that astigmatism is one of the leading reasons people visit eye care specialists, highlighting how widespread this issue is.
+Statistics show that is one of the leading reasons people visit eye care specialists, highlighting how widespread this issue is.

 - Visual acuity assessments